 How we are funded

-Theatre Royal is currently closed and as a result almost all of our income has ceased.
-We receive crucial public authority funding from Suffolk County Council and West Suffolk Councils, but this makes up a small percentage of what we need to survive.
+We receive crucial public authority funding from Suffolk County Council and West Suffolk Councils, but this makes up a small percentage of what we need to operate.
 We are very fortunate to have ongoing and loyal support from our Patrons, Friends, Major Donors and Corporate Sponsors – without whom (even in normal times) we simply could not survive.

 In ‘normal’ times: